This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 Instructions

-- Add flour, butter, and salt to a food processor fitted with a blade attachment.
+- Add 3 cups all-purpose flour, ¾ cup cubed cold unsalted butter , and 1 teaspoon salt to a food processor fitted with the blade attachment.
 Pulse a few times until the butter is the size of peas.

-- Add egg and cold water to the food processor.
-Pulse just until ball of dough forms.
+- Add 1 large egg and ½ cup milk and pulse just until a ball of dough forms.

-- Form the dough into a flat round disk and wrap in plastic wrap.
+- Press the dough into a flat, round disk and wrap it tightly in plastic wrap.
 Refrigerate for at least 1 hour.

-- Place filling (about 1/4 cup) on each circle and fold in half, crimp the edges with a fork.
+- Add about ¼ cup of filling to the center of each circle and fold in half, crimp the edges of the dough together with a fork.

 Video